λ

 "FOO takes an argument X, a MY-CLASS object.")

-Similary, defining the indefinite articles as aliases of the class locative can reduce the need for explicit linking.
+Similarly, defining the indefinite articles as aliases of the class locative can reduce the need for explicit linking.

 (define-locative-alias a class)